hyperledger/fabric/docs/source/smartcontract/smartcontract.md

   the committing of chaincode definitions to channels.
 You can read more about how `_lifecycle` implements the Fabric chaincode lifecycle [process](../chaincode_lifecycle.html).

-* Lifecycle system chaincode (LSCC) manages the chaincode lifecycle for the 1.x releases of Fabric.
-This version of lifecycle required that chaincode be instantiated or upgraded on channels.
-You can still use LSCC to manage your chaincode if you have the channel application capability set to V1_4_x or below.

 * **Configuration system chaincode (CSCC)** runs in all peers to handle changes to a channel configuration, such as a policy update.
 You can read more about this process in the following chaincode